jia1/jia1.github.io/content/posts/first-lighthouse-report-for-jiayee-net.md

 1. Increase colour contrast between dark turquoise font and white smoke background.
 1. Replace the "Read more" link to "Continue reading X" where X is the title of the post.

-There could be more stuff that I missed out, since I'm only writing this after implementing all of these improvements.
-My final score is still not perfect, as stuff like non-sequential headings would mean that I need to put more effort into styling if I want to change the heading but retain the style (i.e. I chose `h5` after `h1` because `h2` is too big and `p` is too small).
+I may have missed out some stuff since I wrote this post **after** implementing the improvements.
+My final score is still not perfect.
+I will need to put more effort into styling if I want to fix "non-sequential headings".
+I chose `h5` after `h1` because `h2` is too big and `p` is too small.

 I ran the Lighthouse report for mobile after generating the reports for desktop.
-I knew I had to increase the size of the social media icons to make them more fat finger friendly.
+I knew I had to increase the size of the social media icons to make them more fat finger-friendly.
 I knew this because I had problems tapping on the icon I want.
-I really should be focusing on this problem ASAP.
+I should be focusing on this problem ASAP.

 Lighthouse reports: